nbnbhwyy/MNBDR/README.md

 0	1	0	0
 1	0	1	1
 ```
-__Drug_gene__  --Since Disease Data and drug data often come from different databases, gene's order and number
+__Drug_gene__  --Since Disease Data and drug data often come from different databases, gene's order and number <br>
-don't usually match, so we provided Drug gene lists for the code to extract the information. <br>
+don't usually match.
+Therefore, we provide a list of drug genes to facilitate the extraction of drug expression information. <br>
 Example:
 ```
 5693